ungeralexan/thesis/README.md

 * Check for Missing Values: Identifies and removes any rows with missing values to ensure the dataset is clean and ready for analysis.
 * One-Hot Encoding: Converts the ocean_proximity categorical feature into numerical format using one-hot encoding.
 This transformation is essential to later gain more insights about how every category impacted the prediction in the SHAP analysis.
 * Feature Engineering: Introduces three new features to enhance the dataset.
-* It creates subsets of the dataset for the correlation analysis before feature engineering and after
+* It creates subsets of the dataset for the correlation analysis before feature engineering and after.

 ## Step 2 : Fitt the random forest model
 The rf_prepare.R can also be sourced in in the model_one.R script.
-Once the rf_prepare.R script is run all the other scripts can be run
+Once the rf_prepare.R script is run all the other scripts can be run.

 ```R
 source("rf_prepare.R")